nadeemyaseen-rs/member_Allcommits_org_repo/README.md

-# GitHub Organization Member Contribution in one repositroy Report Action
+# GitHub Organization Member Commits Details in one repositroy Report Action

 > A GitHub Action to generate a report showing specified member commits in the specified repository for the specified days.